MeilCli/hidable-comment-action/README.md

   - This action can hide comment by action argument.
 - Multiple comment type support
   - You can set multiple sticky comment by using `id`.
+- Comment body from file
+  - You can set comment body from file.
 - Enterprise server support
   - You can use this action in enterprise server.